BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 How to display that info is a totally different question.
 A classic data retrieval program would just issue different responses in different situations.
 Unfortunately when data is authenticated and even timestamped, doing so becomes increasingly problematic.
 Do you repeatedly sign every variation of the CryptFinger?
 Do you add a new timestamp, even if the underlying data has not changed?
 If you don't, how do you determine which data response is canonical, especially in situations where multiple responses are all subsets of the original data set, but not necessarily subsets of each other?

 Fortunately, Gordian Envelope offers an answer to this: data can be elided.
-Its hashes remain consistent, so that users can see something has been removed, and authentication remains valid.
+When doing so, hashes remain consistent.
+As a result, users can see something has been removed, and authentication remains valid.
 More notably, multiple elided trees are still obviously parallel, leaving them all canonical (but some with partial data sets).
 Multiple subsets of the same data could even be merged together!

 However, when data has been elided, the underlying data can not be determined (unless it proves correlatable, either purposefully, as in one of the following examples, or accidentally, as a result of poor design).